 There is always a sense of dismay when you realize something isn’t quite right with your furnace.
-You’re resting at home and you hear your furnace is continuously kicking in and shutting off.
+You’re resting at home and you hear your furnace is constantly kicking in and shutting off.
 However, before you panic, there are several items you can check when you first notice that your furnace seems to be shutting off more than usual than it should be.

 - Check the air filter in your furnace—You may think that air filters are only used to help keep the air in your house cleaner, but they also work to keep your system clean.
-Your first step when you notice an issue with your system should be taking a look at your air filter to see if it needs to be replaced.
-If it’s clogged or dirty, it can make it hard for air to flow over the heat exchanger.
+Your first step when you recognize an issue with your system should be taking a look at your air filter to see if it needs to be replaced.
+If it’s clogged or dirty, it can make it difficult for air to flow over the heat exchanger.